MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/message-center.md

    You can also enter up to two email addresses, separated by a semicolon.

-   You can also choose the emails you want to get, as well as a weekly digest of services you select.
+   You can also choose the emails you want to get, and a weekly digest of services you select.

 4. Select **Save** to keep your changes.